 The end product will be revealed at a showing at the Fairhaven Council on Aging in December for all the participants as well as their friends and families.

 Freda St. Marie said she enjoyed being coached by the kids.

 “I’ve been interested in photography for a long time,” said St. Marie while on a break in a bustling middle school lunchroom.
-An avid walker, St. Marie said she often ventures through Fort Phoenix and around Fairhaven snapping photos of buildings and nature, though she concedes that she’s unsure how to use the camera beyond a simple button click.
+An avid walker, St. Marie said she often ventures through Fort Phoenix and around Fairhaven snapping photos of buildings and nature, though she conceded that she’s unsure how to use the camera beyond a simple button click.

 “You learn something new all the time,” she said.
 “Wait till you see them!
 I took some awesome photos.”

 St. Marie spent her time at Fort Phoenix undeterred by the weather, smiling as she pointed her camera toward nature and several students who were climbing around the fort’s cannons.

 “You can do a lot of different things on a phone,” said Ben Comey, a 12-year-old student.
 “We showed them the zoom function, and we also showed them that you don’t always have to hold the phone vertically – you can hold it horizontally.”

 Seventh grader CJ Coelho said, for photographers who are just getting started, a little patience can go a long way.